janogale/reactnative-workshop/lessons/3-setup-expo.md

 ### Preview the app on your phone

+download `Expo Go app` for Android and iOS

+The fastest way to get up and running is to use the Expo Go client app on your Android or iOS device.
+It allows you to open up apps served through Expo CLI and run your projects faster when developing them.
+It is available on both the Android Play Store and iOS App Store.

 First, make sure that your phone is connected to the same WiFi network as your computer.
 This is really important!

-Next you'll need to install the Expo client on your phone.
-This is the native shell Expo provides that lets you get started without having the build the native app yourself.
-Go to the App Store or Play store, search for "Expo" and install it.
-You will also have to create an Expo account if you don't already have one (don't worry - it's free!).

 Finally, open the browser window that was opened when you ran the packages.
 See the QA code?
 If you're on Android, you can scan the code with your Expo app.
 On iOS, open the camera app to can the code.
 You will be prompted to "open in Expo".